 Beware of These 37 Scams If You Visit Russia

-Whether it is about Russian visa, medical insurance or travel packages, your trip to Moscow or the other cities could be a disaster if you don’t educate yourself with tips and tricks that will save you money, time and mental health.
+Whether it is about a Russian visa, medical insurance, or travel packages, your trip to Moscow or the other cities could be a disaster if you don’t educate yourself with tips and tricks that will save you money, time, and mental health.
 If you are traveling to Russia soon you need to be aware of a series of travel scams that you could be a victim of.